 (1) For the purposes of section 84AA(1)(c), (2)(b) and (3) the prescribed officials are —

+(a) Director Operations, Resource and Environmental Compliance Division;

+(b) Executive Director, Resource and Environmental Compliance Division;

-(a) Director, Environment Division in the Department;
+(c) General Manager Minerals, North, Resource and Environmental Compliance Division in the Department;

-(b) Manager Minerals, Environment Division in the Department.
+(d) General Manager Minerals, South, Resource and Environmental Compliance Division in the Department.

 (2) For the purposes of section 84AA(3) the prescribed time is 30 days after the day on which the applicable review period under section 84AA(1) or (2) expires.

 [Regulation 33A inserted in Gazette 18 Mar 2011 p.
-915.]
+915; amended in Gazette 22 Dec 2017 p.
+5990-1.]

 Division 4 — General purpose leases